eligaconstance/staging/docs/using_console/console-import-nodes.md

 ## Why import components?

-For cases when components have been deployed by one console and need to be operated from other, as well as for cases when certain actions are not possible unless nodes and MSPs and identities are "known" to a console (that is, unless those components have been created in the console or imported into it), the Fabric Operatons Console allows nodes, identities, and MSPs to be exported from one console and imported into another.
+For cases when components have been deployed by one console and need to be operated from other, as well as for cases when certain actions are not possible unless nodes and MSPs and identities are "known" to a console (that is, unless those components have been created in the console or imported into it), the Operations Console allows nodes, identities, and MSPs to be exported from one console and imported into another.

 While it is no longer necessary to associate an admin identity when importing a node, there are cases where you will want to import the admin identity associated with a node or MSP.